rescrv/blue/rc_conf/README.md

   Usage:  `rcvar --rc-conf-path rc.conf:rc.conf.local --rc-d-path rc.d:/srv/rc.d memcached`
 - rcscript:  An interpreter for rc.d shell stubs.
   Usage:  as an interpreter
+- rcwhy:  Explain how a service resolves a variable:  every name consulted in lookup order (autogen bindings, the service, each alias hop up to the first without `_INHERIT="YES"`, the global), the file and line of each assignment and what it overrides, the winner, its expansion, and how each variable it references resolves.
+With no variables, explains `_ENABLED` and everything the stub reads.
+  Usage:  `rcwhy --rc-conf-path rc.conf:rc.conf.local --rc-d-path rc.d memcached_two PORT`
+- rclint:  Lint an rc.conf against an rc.d.
+Errors for invalid `_ENABLED` values (otherwise silently treated as NO), enabled services without a stub, stubs whose `rcvar` fails, and values that fail to expand; warnings for variables nothing reads and duplicate assignments within a file;
+  notes for stub variables with no value and stubs nothing enables.  `--allow IMAGE,CONTAINERFILE` for variables other tools read; `--strict` fails on warnings.
+  Usage:  `rclint --rc-conf-path rc.conf --rc-d-path rc.d`
+- rcdiff:  Compare the effective configuration (switch, stub, bound environment, WRAPPER) of every service between two rc_conf paths.
+Exits like diff(1).  `--keys-only` hides values.
+  Usage:  `rcdiff --rc-d-path rc.d rc.conf rc.conf.new`

+`rcinvoke --dry-run` prints the exact exec as an `env K=V ... program args` command instead of running it.

 Warts
 -----